 Pro Tips for Making These Scones

-- Use a scale to weigh the flour to ensure the right amount of flour.
+- Use a kitchen scale to weigh the flour to ensure the right amount of flour.
 Too much flour will make the scone dry and too little will make the dough hard to work with.

 - Use cold ingredients for this recipe.
 The cold butter will melt as the scones bake releasing steam and causing the scone to rise.
 The cold heavy cream will keep the dough cool.